Brent Owens

 Brent Owens (born 23 August 1989) is an Australian cook.
 He is the winner of the sixth series of MasterChef Australia.
 He gave $50,000 of his $250,000 prize money to fellow contestant Emelia Jackson.
 He wrote a cook book, Dig In!, for people who come home tired at the end of the day to make a stellar dish with minimal effort.
 He lives in Melton, Melbourne.

-From age 18, Owens worked as a bobcat driver for Ancrum's father's excavation business.
-Owens bought a house at age 19.
+Owens worked as a bobcat driver for Ancrum's father's excavation business from age 18 until he bought a house at age 19.
 He played Australian rules football for the Melton South Football Club in the Ballarat Football League.

 After working as a cook, Owens left Australia to pursue a career in biotechnology.
 He is studying life science at Harvard University and is the co-founder of Vitrafy, a biotech company.